Singapore Greenery Building Waterfront (Properties)

 (1) Tree House at Chestnut Avenue (BCA Award Winning – Green Mark Platinum Award in 2010)

-Located within a forest canopy between Bukit Timah Nature Reserve and Upper Pierce Reservoir, Tree House is known to have the largest vertical garden Guinness World Record.
+Located within a a good transport connectivity and is between Bukit Timah Nature Reserve and Upper Pierce Reservoir, Tree House is known to have the largest vertical garden Guinness World Record.

 Photo Credits: Singapore Institute of Architects

-Tree House incorporates simple low-tech solutions that minimise maintenance costs and an effective climatic response to the Singapore heat.
-In fact, approximately 2.7% of their development costs went to eco-friendly features and sustainable construction technologies.
+Tree House smartly incorporates simple and low-tech solutions that try to reduce maintenance costs and an effective climatic response to the Singapore heat.
+In fact as we might not know, about 2.6% of their developmental of buidling costs went to many and interesting eco-friendly features and green sustainable condo construction technologies.

 To improve air quality and reduce carbon footprint, the estate uses low VOC paints for all internal walls and ceilings, low formaldehyde adhesive for woodworks, as well as green walls for blocks facing west to act as bio-shading devices.